MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 ### RTextTranslation

 The translation text component class.
-It\'s almost the same as `RText`
+It's almost the same as `RText`

 #### RTextTranslation